-Kirsty is aged 56 and is a member of classic.
-As Kirsty is over her minimum scheme pension age, Kirsty can choose to receive her pension (and lump sum) immediately without reduction - even if this costs more than the compensation payment she would have received.
-But Kirsty does not have to take an immediate pension.
-She can take a compensation payment under the terms of the voluntary redundancy scheme and leave her pension (and associated pension commencement lump sum) preserved for payment at scheme pension age (60).
+Kirsty is aged 56 and is a member of the classic pension scheme.
+As Kirsty is over her minimum scheme pension age, Kirsty can choose to receive her pension (and lump sum) immediately without reduction (even if this costs more than the compensation payment she would have received).
+Kirsty does not have to take an immediate pension.
+She can take a compensation payment under the terms of the voluntary redundancy scheme and leave her pension (and associated pension commencement lump sum) preserved for payment at scheme pension age (60), or take her pension reduced for early payment.